saiestyas/security/check_available_directories/readme.txt

 		    directories like /includes, /modules, /profiles, /scripts, /themes 3-Run the script and visualize the results

-checkURL.txt and checkDirectory.txt files have test values, check it to see how to fill those files.
+If you still got some doubts about what to write in checkURL.txt and checkDirectory.txt files please open them to read the already saved test values.
+Check it to see how to fill those files.

 Output results